 The Linn County Pioneer Picnic is Oregon's longest continuously running celebration.
 It's a weekend filled with activities for the whole family, from a princess court coronation, parades, competitions, great food, vendors, and raffle prizes.
 This is put on by the Linn County Pioneer Association.

 On Independence Day, you're sure to find locals celebrating all day long.
 It begins with a breakfast that brings the community together in Pioneer Park and fundraises for the Chamber of Commerce.
-Then, people congregate to socialize and watch the fireworks show put on by the Fire Department.
+Then, people congregate to socialize and watch the fireworks show put on by the Brownsville Rural Fire District.

 This popular event brings thousands of people to the streets looking for treasures and deals.
 About 50 yard sales are to be found throughout town each year and there's something for everyone.
 Grab a yard sale map and hit up as many as you can!
 The Citywide Yard Sale is put on by the Brownsville Chamber of Commerce.